Shroomulator/xD/README.md

 Shroomulator is intended to improve clarity around dosage estimation and reduce common risks associated with uncertainty or misjudgment.
 It does not encourage use, but aims to provide better-informed reference points where needed.

 ---

+📬 Contact

+Found an issue, have feedback, or want to contribute better data sources or strain information?

+Feel free to reach out:
+Shroomulator@proton.me